the-data-lab/gstore/README.md

     `./gstoreu -s 25 -i tile_25_16b.dat -j 1 -a5`

 Please see gstore.cpp main() function for meaning of different parameter such as i, j, o, c, a etc. Changing j value to 0, 1, 2, 3 will allow you to run bfs, pagerank, wcc and kcore.
+Change a (meaning argument) to set either number of iterations for pagerank, or root vertex for bfs, or value of k for kcore, etc.